 What People Love About the San Diego Zoo

-A lot of visitors come to see the Giant Panda, the Australian Outback habitat, Polar Bear Plunge, Elephant Odyssey, and the Children’s Zoo.
+A lot of visitors come to see the Giant Panda, the Australian Outback habitat, Polar Bear Plunge, Elephant Odyssey, and the Children’s Zoo (currently closed for renovation).
 Its small hills and valleys, in addition to the shade provided by foliage, makes it a popular place to simply stroll, though the Skyfari tram and bus tours cut down on walking if you’re not up for it.
 The Zoo is very stroller-friendly, and you can rent strollers, too.
 Even if you only have half a day to spend here, it is well worth the price of admission, though a full day is advisable (or stay until the kids run out of steam).

 Consider visiting the San Diego Zoo Safari Park® in Escondido, which is definitely one of San Diego’s best attractions.
 It is run by the San Diego Zoo and offers a very different experience because the animals roam in environments that mimic the African and Asian Savannas.